boazbk/tcs/lec_11_running_time.md

 5. To transform the above from _enhanced_ to _standard_ (i.e., "vanilla") NAND-TM, all that is left is to follow our proof of [enhancednandequivalence](){.ref} and show we can simulate `i+= foo` and `i-= bar` in vanilla  NAND-TM using our "breadcrumbs" and "wait for the bus"  techniques.
 To simulate $T$ steps of enhanced NAND-TM we will need at most $O(T^2)$ steps of vanilla NAND-TM  (see [obliviousfig](){.ref}).
 Indeed, suppose that the largest point that the index `i` reached in the computation so far is $R$, and we are in the worst case where we are trying, for example, to increment `i` while it is in a "decreasing" phase.
 Within at most $2R$ steps we will be back in the same position at an "increasing" phase.
 Using this argument we can see that in the worst case, if we need to simulate $T$ steps of enhanced NAND-TM we will use $O(1 + 2 + \cdots + T) = O(T^2)$ steps of vanilla NAND-TM.

-Together these observations imply that the simulation of $T$ steps of NAND<< can be done in $O(T^a)$ steps of vanilla NAND-TM for some constant $a$, i.e., time polynomial in $T$.
+Together these observations imply that the simulation of $T$ steps of NAND-RAM can be done in $O(T^a)$ steps of vanilla NAND-TM for some constant $a$, i.e., time polynomial in $T$.
 (A rough accounting can show that this constant $a$ is at most five; a more careful analysis can improve it further though this does not matter much.)
 :::